“The Disappearing Golf Swing!”

 First remember how difficult it was to make a consistent toss with that coin … and then you’ll understand how difficult it is to make a consistent golf swing.
 Thus, your Disappearing Golf Swing is nothing more than a lack of consistency.
 Yet, the more effective you practice … the more consistent you become.
 When’s the last time you really looked at the effectiveness of your practice routine?

-The Monkey feels his/her swing has left them and starts to experiment with different golf tips their friends give them to find their golf swing
+The Frustrated Golfer feels his/her swing has left them and starts to experiment with different golf tips their friends give them to find their golf swing

 The Player understands their golf swing will disappear from time to time and it is not a time to panic, but a time to do their swing drills